Compass/compass-rails/README.md

 Since Compass v0.12, this adapter is the only way to install compass into your rails application.

-This adapter supports rails versions 2.3 and greater.
-Rails 2.3 and 3.0 users please read the caveats below.
+This adapter supports rails versions 3.0 and greater.
+Rails 3.0 users please read the caveats below.

 ## Installation